pablogila/CrystalReader/README.md

 # CrystalReader

-CrystalReader is a set of programs to automate the reading and extraction of information from `.castep`, `.cif` and `.phonon` files, sharing the same premises of reliability and ease of reuse through an easy to read code structure, with the potential to be reused to process any type of text-based data files.
+CrystalReader is a program to automate the reading and extraction of information from `*.castep`, `*.cif` and `*.phonon` files, built with the premise of reliability and ease of reuse through an easy to read code structure, with the potential to be repurposed to process any type of text-based data files.

 ## Usage